Manchester City celebrated a club legend in 2019, putting on a testimonial match for Vincent Kompany at the Etihad Stadium.

 During Ledley King’s Tottenham testimonial in 2014, referee Howard Webb suddenly realised his officiating wasn’t being closely scrutinised for the first time in many years.
 And so, midway through the second half, Webb did something he’d never done before.

-The now-retired ref, who hung up his whistle to take a directorial role with the PGMOL, decided to have a little dribble with the ball.
+The now-retired ref, who now serves as Manager of Video Assistant Referee Operations for Major League Soccer, decided to have a little dribble with the ball.
 But Spurs midfielder Lewis Holtby was having none of it.

 Webb had barely moved a few yards before Holtby flew in with a two-footed tackle from behind that sent Webb tumbling to the floor, much to the delight of the crowd.
 Both player and referee were then guilty of simulation – they can be thankful VAR wasn’t around back then.